Swirrl/table2qb/README.md

 The CSV file should have the following columns:

-- `Label` - a human readable label that corresponds to the column heading in the input observation data file
+- `Label` - a human readable label that corresponds to the column heading in the input observation data file, and to the `Title` of the component in the configuration file.
 - `Description` - a human readable description of the component
 - `Component Type` - what type of component this is - i.e. a Measure, Dimension or Attribute
-- `Codelist` - a link to the full codelist of all possible codes for a given codelist
+- `Codelist` - for Dimension components only, a URI for the codelist of all possible values for this dimension.

 In addition to the list of components, this file should also contain the unique values of the `Measure Type` dimension.
 For example, if the `Measure Type` dimension contains values of "Count" and "Net Mass", then both of them should be added to the components list.